Equivariant K-theory, groupoids and proper actions: Introduction

 \end{defn}

 The Grothendieck construction then gives a cohomology theory on the category of $\G$-spaces.
-For any $\G $-space $X$, $K_{\G}^*(X) $ is a module over $K_{\G}^*(G_0)$ and the latter can be identified with $K_{orb}^*(\G)$ when $\G$ is an orbifold.
-But this theory does not satisfy Bott periodicity in general.
-In fact, it may fail to agree with classical equivariant $K$-theory when the action on the space is equivalent to the action of a compact Lie group.
-In order to solve this problem we introduce $\G$-cells, which are $\G$-spaces whose $\G$-action is equivalent to the action of a compact Lie group on a finite complex.
-The condition of Bredon-compatibility, defined below, makes sure that $\G$-equivariant $K$-theory agrees with classical equivariant $K$-theory on the $\G$-cells.
-This condition also implies Bott periodicity for finite $\G$-CW-pairs.
+For any $\G $-space $X$, $K_{\G}^*(X) $ is a module over $K_{\G}^*(\G_0)$ and the latter can be identified with $K_{orb}^*(\G)$ when $\G$ is an orbifold.
+But this theory does not necessarily satisfy Bott periodicity.
+In fact, it may not agree with classical equivariant $K$-theory when the action on the space is equivalent to the action of a compact Lie group.
+For our purposes we only need to study $\G$-spaces that are built out of $\G$-cells, which are compact $\G$-spaces whose $\G$-action is equivalent to the action of a compact Lie group on a finite complex.

 \begin{defn}

 A groupoid $\G$ is Bredon-compatible if given any $\G$-cell $U$, all $\G$-vector bundles on $U$ are extendable.

 \end{defn}